 - Highlight experience that directly translates to RN work: telemetry support, EHR documentation, complex wound care observation, IV site monitoring assistance.

-- Note any bridge scholarships or employer tuition reimbursement programs you are eligible for — this information often belongs in the cover letter, not the resume, but knowing the programs exist strengthens your candidacy at employers who offer them.
+- Note any bridge scholarships or employer tuition reimbursement programs you are eligible for.
+This information often belongs in the cover letter, not the resume, but knowing the programs exist strengthens your candidacy at employers who offer them.

 | Level | Title | Typical Salary Range (BLS / ZipRecruiter 2026) | Bridge Programs Available |